lilyosah/tech-knowledgebase/Design Patterns.md

 #📌 Break these into different files

 : Reusable structure, behavior, strategy, or technique that captures a proven solution to a collection of similar problems by separating the things that change form the things that stay the same
+- Blueprint for a design

+==Antipattern:== Code that looks like it should follow a pattern but doesn't.
+Not DRY, needless repetition

+## SOLID Principles
+**SOLID** OOP Design Patterns:
+- **S:** Single responsibility principle (per class) (SRP)
+- **O:** Open-closed principle (OCP)
+- **L:** Liskou substitution principle
+- **I:** Injection of dependencies
+- **D:** Demeter principle

+### SRP
+Rule: A class should have only one reason to change
+- Each responsibility is an axis of change, changes to one axis shouldn't affect others
+- Ex: In a [[Rails Models]], one user model might be a customer, auth principle, social network member, etc.
+	- These should be converted to separate models with 1-1 relationships

+Lack of cohesion of methods: LCOM score
+- Should be between 0 and 1, if it's high it should be split into multiple methods

 ## Singleton
 - Can only be one of a class.
 Like a driver